 I grew up in Hull — working class, proper northern.
 Most people I knew worked with their hands.
 Plumbers, joiners, electricians, builders.
 People who graft, who take pride in doing a job right.

-I moved to London and built a career in tech, becoming a DevOps engineer working in the cutting-edge side of the industry — cloud infrastructure, automation, CI/CD pipelines, the kind of systems that power modern software at scale.
+I moved to London and built a career in tech, becoming a DevOps engineer working on cloud infrastructure, automation, and CI/CD pipelines — the kind of systems that power modern software at scale.
 The work itself I loved.
 The corporate layer that sat on top of it, less so.

 What I Kept Noticing